nxu/lipmo/README.md

 6. Make sure there is nothing but the LiPMO engine and entity files in the LiPMO directory.

 ## Creating the entity classes
 Entity classes are not created automatically, you have to create them by yourself.
-You don't have to worry, it only takes a few minutes and it is actually very simple.
+Don't worry though, it only takes a few minutes and it is actually very simple.
 You can check the provided example "Sample.php" (you can actually delete it from your project).

-Let's assume you have a table called __user__ with 4 fields: id, username, password, email.
+Let's assume you have a table called __user__ with 4 fields: __id, username, password, email__.
 Let's create an entity class for it:

 ```PHP
 <?php